pawatsethaput/OpenBank/REST-API-V1.2.md

                 "views": [
                     {
-                        "description": "e.g. this is the public view of the TESOBE account", "id": "A unique identifier used for VIEW_ID", "is_public": false,
+                        "description": "e.g. this is the public view of the TESOBE account", "id": "A unique identifier used for the view", "is_public": false,
                         "short_name": "Public / Team / Auditors..."
                     }